Mathnerd314/stroscot/docs/Reduction.rst

 Although GHC will do this with ``-O``, it does it messily; the interaction of ``seq`` and inlining is the source of `numerous bugs <https://gitlab.haskell.org/ghc/ghc/issues/2273>`__.
 In contrast, optimal reduction is based on a principled approach to sharing.
 The graph corresponds almost exactly to linear logic proof nets.
 Also, since the sharing is part of the reduction semantics rather than a compiler optimization, it is available in the interpreter (and in the runtime system too).
 There are no thunks, so there is no need for ``seq``; instead there are boxes and duplicators.

+How does strict/lazy/optimal interact with memory management?

+* Strict: use a stack
+* Lazy: evaluation graph stored on the heap
+* Optimal: also an evaluation graph, I guess

 Implementation
 ==============